iamvenkat45/Customer/README.md

 	> `npm install -g grunt-cli`
 - Verify both the bower and grunt are installed using `bower -v` and `grunt -v`

+## Project Dependencies

+Run the following commands to install the project specific dependencies.
+Check the dependencies from `bower.json` and `package.json`.
+Before running the command make sure you're at the projects root path.

+	> `npm install`
+	> `grunt bower`

+- If any npm installation related error happens please delete the `/node_modules` folder and run the below command  to clear the cache and run the npm install again.

+	> `npm cache clean`

+## Execute

+After installing all the dependencies run the following command to execute and preview the app.

+- Run `grunt` for building and `grunt serve` for preview.